liulei/liulei.github.io/_pages/about.md

   - /about.html
 ---

 I am a senior engineer at department of radio science and technology, Shanghai Astronomical Observatory, CAS.
+Although my major is astrophysics during my undergraduate and graduate study, I always think science research should be driven by technology.
+Therefore, I spend more time on the development of appropriate software tools and pipelines.
 My main research interests are:

 - VLBI technique:
     - Software correlator.